Keynotes (Australian game show): First three rounds

 A series of nine squares are presented - with each square hiding a note in a "familiar" tune.
 The host gives the contestants notes 1, 5, and 9 in all 3 rounds; note 7 was usually added as well in round 3.

 A member of each team (which consists of three players each) joins the host at the central podium, where they have three coloured buttons (red, blue & yellow) each.
 A card is randomly selected from the host, which represents the note which is set to be revealed.
 Three words attached to that number are provided which could represent the next word in a given tune.
 The contestant who is the quickest to select the correct word after hearing the start of this tune is given the note represented by that selected card.
 If neither contestant is able to select the correct word, the note goes in as a blank and two new players are brought up to play for two keynotes (and so on).

 The team that the winning representative came from then has the opportunity to guess the main tune by listening to the already-revealed notes and following the rhythm of the bouncing ball.
 If the team can correctly name that tune, they win the round and receive a cash prize which doubles for each round.
 If not, the round continues, rotating through the various members of both teams.
 If neither of the teams can work out the song before all nine notes are revealed - then the prize for that round is lost and the players go on to the next round.

 The cash values for correctly identifying the song in the first three rounds are $300 in round 1, $600 in round 2, and $1,200 in round 3, with a maximum possible total of $2,100.
-The team with the most money at the end of the game wins the game and goes on to play for double their main game cash winnings.
+The team with the most money at the end of the game wins the game, keeps their cash, and goes on to play for prizes worth double their main game cash winnings.